imagej/imagej.github.io/_pages/scripting/jython/examples.md

     ImagePlus("XORed stack", stackXOR).show()

-The above approach with <i>Weaver.inline</i> becomes a bit verbose and ad-hoc, having to edit the contents of the <i>slices</i> list.
+The above approach with `Weaver.inline` becomes a bit verbose and ad-hoc, having to edit the contents of the `slices` list.

-Instead, here is the same code but using the <i>Weaver.method</i> approach, where, instead of bindings, we pass the arrays directly as method arguments.
+Instead, here is the same code but using the `Weaver.method` approach, where, instead of bindings, we pass the arrays directly as method arguments.
 This approach requires knowing a bit more about java, but not much, to declare a full java class method (or any number of them).
-The returned <i>w</i> object contains that method, which we can invoke with, in this case, the two byte arrays as arguments:
+The returned `w` object contains that method, which we can invoke with, in this case, the two byte arrays as arguments:

     from ij import IJ, ImagePlus, ImageStack
     from fiji.scripting import Weaver